AI-Verified Economic Analytics Pipeline

 | Q7 | Electric power output vs info employment |

-| Q8 | CPI inflation MoM and YoY |
+| Q8 | CPI inflation month-over-month and year-over-year |

 Quick start